The History of the Gibson J-45

 1968

-In 1968, there were models with the Gibson logo on the pickguard.I often see,
+In 1968, models with the Gibson logo on the pickguard were seen,

 【Fingerboard】: Indian Rosewood or Brazilian Rosewood